PhysicsCodesLab/TensorContractionsXD.jl/docs/src/index.md

 *   Implementation can easily be extended to other types, by overloading a small set of methods.
-*   Efficient implementation of a number of basic tensor operations (see below), by relying on [Strided.jl](https://github.com/Jutho/Strided.jl) and `gemm` from BLAS for contractions.
+*   Efficient implementation of a number of basic tensor operations (see below), by relying on [StridedTensorXD.jl](https://github.com/Jutho/StridedTensorXD.jl) and `gemm` from BLAS for contractions.
 The latter is optional but on by default, it can be controlled by a package wide setting via `enable_blas()` and `disable_blas()`.
-If BLAS is disabled or cannot be applied (e.g. non-matching or non-standard numerical types), Strided.jl is also used for the contraction.
+If BLAS is disabled or cannot be applied (e.g. non-matching or non-standard numerical types), StridedTensorXD.jl is also used for the contraction.
 *   A package wide cache for storing temporary arrays that are generated when evaluating complex tensor expressions within the `@tensor` macro (based on the implementation of